Rosie Swale-Pope: Cardiff Marathon

 Rosie completing Cardiff Marathon in 2002.

 Rosie ran the Marathon in Cardiff in 2002, in aid of her local Hospital in West Wales where her husband Clive had died of prostate cancer ten weeks before.
 She finished in a time of 4.15.35 (h.m.s), despite a nasty fall six miles (9.7 km) from the finishing line, and received the award for the fastest 55-year-old competitor.

 Nepal run

-In April 2003 Rosie ran across Nepal to raise money for the Nepal Trust, a small charity which carries out development work in the remote rural areas of North-West Nepal in a region referred to as the 'Hidden Himalayas'.
+In April 2003 Rosie ran across Nepal to raise money for the Nepal Trust, a small charity which carries out development work in the remote rural areas of northwest Nepal in a region referred to as the 'Hidden Himalayas'.
 The journey from one end of Nepal to the other was 1700 km and established a new world-record time of 68 days.
 Rosie also raised over US$8000 which was used to help sponsor a health camp at the district headquarters of Simikot, Humla.